pnavaro/Brownian.jl/README.md

 * one-dimensional fractional Brownian motion (FBM) and one-dimensional fractional Gaussian noise (FGN) via the Cholesky decomposition method or the Davies-Harte method, which makes use of fast Fourier transforms,
 * one-dimensional Riemann-Liouville fractional Brownian motion (FBM) via an exact discrete method.

-The future roadmap would be to provide implementations for sampling from
-* one-dimensional Brownian motion via Brownian bridge and via multivariate normals,
-* one-dimensional fractional Brownian motion using the Hosking method,
-* multidimensional Brownian and fractional Brownian motion,
-* reflected Brownian motion (RBM).

-Willing developers are welcome to contribute to the package.

 ### Short tutorial